vacp2p/rfc/content/docs/rfcs/71/README.md

 ---

 # Abstract
-Push notification server implementation for Android and iOS devices.
 This specification provides a set of methods that allow clients to use push notification services in mobile environments.

 # Background